goodvibes2/BackupGnuCashWin/README.md

 # BackupGnuCashWin
 Backup GnuCash for Windows (using javafx)

-Please see src/README.md and src/LICENSE.md
+Please see src/backupgnucash/README.md for instructions and src/backupgnucash/LICENSE.md for GPLv3 license details.